 When it comes to the lifestyle of the Amish, folklore, fantasy and fascination abound.
 Here a 10 common myths about the Amish, and the facts on each:

 The Amish do not have electricity running into their houses like the average American does, true.
-However, most Amish families and businesses have generators which they use to power various appliances or devices in their homes.
-Also, though the Amish will not allow a phone in their homes, it is not uncommon for Amish to own cell phones for business purposes, or to have a land line phone in the barn or other outbuilding.
+However, most families and businesses have generators which they use to power various appliances or devices in their homes.
+Also, though they will not allow a phone in their homes, it is not uncommon for Amish to own cell phones for business purposes, or to have a landline phone in the barn or other outbuilding.

-Amish girls often begin wearing head coverings to church functions at an early age, with some groups having their baby girls heads covered from their first week of attendance.
-Age can vary, but generally between the ages of thirteen and fifteen, Amish girls start wearing a woman’s head covering on a daily basis.
+Girls often begin wearing head coverings to church functions at an early age, with some groups having their daughters' heads covered from their first week of attendance.
+Age can vary, but generally, between the ages of thirteen and fifteen, Amish girls start wearing a woman’s head covering on a daily basis.
 However, Amish are not the only women in America who wear dresses and head coverings.
 This is also common attire among Mennonites, Hutterites, Muslims, Orthodox Jews, and is even gaining popularity in some conservative Protestant circles.

 If self-employed, the Amish do not contribute to Social Security.
-Otherwise, the Amish do pay state and federal income taxes, property taxes, etc. The Amish do not however, use public schools (often funded by property taxes) or utilize government services such as unemployment or welfare.
+Otherwise, they do pay state and federal income taxes, property taxes, etc. The Amish do not, however, use public schools (often funded by property taxes) or utilize government services such as unemployment or welfare.

 The Amish don’t participate in traditional health insurance plans.
 They do however, go to doctors and embrace modern medicine.
-When significant medical emergencies occur, the Amish community comes together to meet the financial need.
+When significant medical emergencies occur, the communitites comes together to meet the financial need.

-Though their traditions vary somewhat from what Christians outside of the Amish world may do, the Amish celebrate Christmas – they even celebrate Second Christmas!
-The Amish also celebrate Thanksgiving, Easter, New Years, and many other holidays.
+Though their traditions vary somewhat from Christians outside of the Amish world, they still celebrate Christmas – they even celebrate Second Christmas!
+Amish also celebrate Thanksgiving, Easter, New Years, and many other holidays.